Arthroscopic Shoulder Instability Repair

 You should start taking all your regular medications right after surgery.
 If there are exceptions to this, you will be informed.
 If you have questions contact my office.

 Surgery may slow the blood flow in your legs, which might (rarely) cause a blood clot to form in the leg.
 If a clot were to form, the leg is usually painful and swollen.
 Blood clots can be serious and, if you have one, you will need to go to the hospital.
 Walking regularly early after surgery can prevent blood clots.
 Moving the ankle frequently and rising up on your toes can lower the risk of this problem.
-If you are not already on a blood thinner, I would like you to take a full-strength Aspirin (325mg) once daily for 3 weeks – this can help prevent a blood clot.
+If you are not already on a blood thinner, I would like you to take a baby aspirin (81 mg) twice daily for 2 weeks – this can help prevent a blood clot.
 If you were taking a blood thinner before surgery, I will let you know when you can start taking this again after surgery (most often the day after surgery).

 Please contact your doctor right away if: